 Teaching in Sihanoukville

-If you want a tropical home in Cambodia, Sihanoukville is a coastal resort town located in the south of the country.
+If you want a tropical home while you teach in Cambodia, Sihanoukville is a coastal resort town located in the south of the country.
 Much of the demand for teachers in Sihanoukville lies in teaching hospitality workers.
 You’re more likely to find short-term or seasonal contracts in the region; however, there are fewer opportunities here as opposed to Phnom Penh and Siem Reap.
-If you’d rather teach adults than kids, check out openings in Sihanoukville.
+If you’d rather teach adults than kids, check out teaching jobs in Sihanoukville.

 Teaching in Rural Villages

-If you want to get truly off the beaten track in Cambodia, break from the touristic and ex-pat hubs and head to the sticks.
+If you want to get truly off the beaten track while you teach in Cambodia, break from the touristic and ex-pat hubs of Phnom Pehn and head to the sticks.
 Paid work will be more challenging to find, but the villages are crying out for volunteer English teachers in local primary and secondary schools.
-This is an option for getting some experience before approaching private schools.
+This is an option for getting some teach abroad experience before approaching private schools or an international school.

 Living in Cambodia and Teaching Online